-- Social interactions, social inclusion and relationships across difference in the home, schools and workplace
+- Social inclusion and relationships across difference in the home, schools and workplace

-- Historical perception, care and control of people judged as non-normative
+- Historical perception, care and control of disabled people

 - Education policy, rights, accessibility and innovation